mbernste/mbernste.github.io/_posts/2023-04-23-determinants.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/DeterminantSkewParallogramAxis.png" alt="drawing" width="500"/></center>

 With this observation in mind, we can now show why the determinant is linear from a geometric perspective.
 Let's start with the first axiom that says if we scale one of the sides of a parallelogram by $k$, then the area of the parallelogram is scaled by $k$.
-Below, we show that we can skew both sides of a parallelogram to be orthogonal to one another forming a rectangle that preserves the area of the parallelogram.
-This rectangle has sides of length $a$ and $b$ and thus an area of $ab$.
-Moreover, if we scale one of the vectors, $\boldsymbol{v}$, by $k$, we can skew its sides to form a rectangle with sides of length $a$ and $kb$ and thus an area of $kab$:
+Below, we show a parallelogram where we scale one of the vectors, $\boldsymbol{v}$, by $k$.

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/Determinant_linearity_axiom1_part1.png" alt="drawing" width="500"/></center>

-We know its sides are of length $a$ and $kb$ by observing that the two shaded triangles are [similar](https://www.mathsisfun.com/geometry/triangles-similar.html):
+We see that we can skew both sides of the parallelogram to be orthogonal to one another forming a rectangle that preserves the area of the parallelogram.
+This rectangle has sides of length $a$ and $b$ and thus an area of $ab$.
+When we skew the enlarged parallelogram in the same way, we form a rectangle with sides of length $a$ and $kb$ and thus an area of $kab$ We know the sides of the enlarged parallelogram are of length $a$ and $kb$ by observing that the two shaded triangles shown below are [similar](https://www.mathsisfun.com/geometry/triangles-similar.html):

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/Determinant_linearity_axiom1_part2.png" alt="drawing" width="500"/></center>

 The second axiom of linearity states that if we break apart one of the vectors that forms an edge of the parallelogram into two vectors, we can show that they form two "sub-parallelograms" whose total area equals the area of the original parallelogram.
 This is shown in the following "visual proof":